Are these the best water stocks and ETFs to watch?

-SJW Group (formerly known as SJW Corp) operates two water utility companies.
-The first, San Jose Water Co, serves over one million people in the San Jose area in both regulated and unregulated markets.
-The second, SJWTX, trades under the name Canyon Lake Water Service Co (or CLWSC) and is a much smaller utility serving around 36,000 people.
+SJW Group (formerly known as SJW Corp) operates several water utility companies.
+The San Jose Water Co, for example, serves over 1 million people in the San Jose area in both regulated and unregulated markets.
+Another, SJWTX, trades under the name Canyon Lake Water Service Co (or CLWSC) and is a much smaller utility serving around 36,000 people.

-Its third subsidiary, SJW Land Co, gives the company diversification.
+SJW Land Co gives the company diversification.
 It owns commercial buildings and land, primarily in the San Jose area.
-The company is currently in the process of merging with Connecticut Water Service, which is included further down in this list.
+The company merged with Connecticut Water Service in 2019, which is included further down in this list.

 Evoqua Water Technologies (AQUA)

-Evoqua Water Technologies helps industrial businesses by improving their water supplies, whether by cutting costs or increasing efficiency.
+Evoqua Water Technologies helps industrial businesses improve their water supplies, whether by cutting costs or increasing efficiency.
 It also helps municipalities make their networks safer by providing mission-critical equipment and supplies parts to original equipment manufacturers (OEMs).

 The company operates in the US, Canada, the UK, the Netherlands, Germany, Australia, China and Singapore.